 But there’s a problem.
 Employees are all too familiar with this approach.
 In fact, many recognize that when their supervisor or manager starts complimenting them (particularly if it’s not a regular occurrence), there is a “but” that is about to happen.

 “We love how you’ve helped us improve our website, Stan, but…”

 “You’ve been very helpful in getting that project out the door, Sara, but…”

 You’ve likely experienced this yourself.
 Someone starts to compliment something you did or are doing, and your immediate thought is, “Here comes the but.”

-The “Open-Faced Sandwich” approach, as I like to call it, simply eliminates the positive feedback at the start of the discussion.
+“Open-Faced Sandwich” method feedback, as I like to call it, simply eliminates the positive feedback at the start of the discussion.
 It requires, of course, that as a leader you are both genuine and direct in the feedback you provide, but it is far more effective, and most importantly, employees tend to be more receptive.
 Simply start with describing the concern, but end on a complimentary note and (now here’s the crucial piece) a question.